hicknughes/hicknughes/README.md

 - 👯 I’m looking to collaborate on **AI and ML powered tools that solve real-world problems.**

-- 🤝 I’m looking for help with [connecting with AI/ML development roles.](https://www.linkedin.com/in/hicknughes/)
+- 🤝 I’m looking for help with connecting with AI/ML development roles.
+[LinkedIn](https://www.linkedin.com/in/hicknughes/)

 - 💬 Ask me about **Econometrics, MLOps, Product Management, Climate Change**